Washington Group on Disability Statistics

 Fifteenth meeting: Copenhagen, Denmark 27-29 October 2015

 Proposed guidelines for analyzing data obtained from the WG Extended Set of disability questions on Functioning were discussed.
-The delegates agreed on the completed domains and identified certain domains that required some slight modifications or further analysis.
 A small workgroup will finalize the analysis for the outstanding domains and present results at the next meeting.

 Sixteenth meeting: Pretoria, South Africa 7-9 December 2016